RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_bil.md

         #region "IBilingualFilterComponent Members"
         /// <summary>
         /// Provides access to the message reporter, which is responsible for
-        /// outputting any messages in the user interface of SDL Trados Studio
+        /// outputting any messages in the user interface of Trados Studio
         /// /// </summary>
         #region "messagereporter"
         public IBilingualContentMessageReporter MessageReporter